Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Country Flag Country Flag

-Become familiar with ways to prevent pipes from freezing, and what to do if your pipes have frozen.
+Cold temperatures can cause water lines to freeze — inside your house and out.
+Learn how you can help prevent pipes from freezing, and what to do if your pipes have frozen.

 How to prevent pipes from freezing

-• Keep the heat on: Keep your home heated at normal levels to avoid cold spots.
-Leave your heat on while on winter holidays as well.
+• Keep the heat on: Keep your home heated at normal levels to avoid cold spots, especially in areas like basements or crawl spaces where the water line enters your home.

-• Insulate the outside water lines: wrap any water lines near outer walls or doors with insulation.
-You can wrap your exterior water lines with heat tape to help prevent pipes from freezing outside.
+• Insulate your pipes: Wrap water lines near outer walls or doors with insulation.
+Wrap exterior water lines with heat tape.

-• Turn off outdoor hoses: double check your outside hose faucet to ensure they're closed off.
-If they freeze, they can burst and may cause water to drain into your home.
+• Shut off outdoor hoses: Disconnect and turn off outdoor hose faucets.
+If they freeze, they can burst and may cause water damage in your home.

-• Don't forget about outdoor water features: if you have a pool or decorative water feature, turn the motor on and keep the pump running and the water circulating.
+• Don't forget about outdoor water features: If you have a pool or fountain, keep the pump running to circulate water and prevent freezing.

 How to check if pipes are frozen

-If you suspect that your pipes are frozen follow these steps to confirm.
+If you suspect that your pipes are frozen, here's what to look for:

-• No running water, or water is only a trickle: You can help diagnose the problem by turning on all the faucets inside the house and flushing each toilet.
-If a trickle or no water is flowing from any fixture and there is no known water main break in your area it is likely you have a frozen service line.
+• No water or just a trickle: Turn on all your faucets and flush each toilet.
+If water isn't flowing and there is no known water main break in your area, it is likely you have a frozen service line.

 How to fix frozen pipes